christiannkoch/Proactive-Caching-ACDC/README.md

 # Evaluation Plots
 The results of the simulation are stored in the project folder under *Testbed/results/*.
 After the simulation is complete you have to sort the results by name and copy them to their according topology folder.
-For example, the results belonging to topology 1 are represented by the run numbers 0-293 as depicted by Table below.
+For example, the results belonging to topology 1 are represented by the run numbers 0-293 as depicted by the table below.

 | Topology  |   1   |    2    |    3    |     4    |
 |-----------|:-----:|:-------:|:-------:|:--------:|